Asgard21/cse476-final-project/README.md

 Run:
 python generate_answer_template.py

-The script will automatically:
+The script will automatically do the following:
 Query every question
 Produce final answers only (no chain-of-thought) Validate that the JSON meets course requirements.

-Author

-Asgard21